Toward a direct measurement of the cosmic acceleration: the first preparation with FAST: Introduction

-SL effect has been applied to many aspects of cosmology.
-The possible parameter space of dark energy models is so vast that the predictions of some models are easily tuned to observational results\citep{09-PASA20-Weltman}.
-In this case, an adequately high-precision SL-observation is powerful to distinguish from simple Rh cosmology\citep{10-MNRAS16-Melia} to complex interacting dark energy models\citep{11-PRD14-Cala,12-EPJC14-ZHANG}.
-Besides, it could constrain modified gravity theories\citep{13-PRD13-LI,14-NewA20-Bhatta}, provide the theoretical value of acceleration and jerk\citep{15-PHD16-Martins}, restrict curvature parameter and inflationary model\citep{16-JCAP18-Jimenez}, and partly break the degeneracies of cosmological parameters\citep{17-JCAP15-YUAN}.
-It was also used to study the backreaction conjecture from the inhomogeneity\citep{18-JCAP16-Koks}, research the violation of strong energy condition\citep{19-PRD21-Heinesen}, and explore the effect of redshift drift in strong gravitational lensings\citep{20-PRD17-Piattella}.
-In the radio DLA path to cosmic acceleration, there have been positive developments over the years.
+Although SL effect is beyond our observational ability now,its possible applications are well-conceived by many researchers.
+The possible parameter space of dark energy models is so vast that the predictions of some models are easily tuned to observational results\cite{09-PASA20-Weltman}.
+In this case, an adequately high-precision SL-observation is powerful to distinguish from simple Rh cosmology\cite{10-MNRAS16-Melia} to complex interacting dark energy models\cite{11-PRD14-Cala,12-EPJC14-ZHANG}.
+Besides, it could constrain modified gravity theories\cite{13-PRD13-LI,14-NewA20-Bhatta}, provide the theoretical value of acceleration and jerk\cite{15-PHD16-Martins}, restrict curvature parameter and inflationary model\cite{16-JCAP18-Jimenez}, and partly break the degeneracies of cosmological parameters\cite{17-JCAP15-YUAN}.
+It was also used to study the backreaction conjecture from the inhomogeneity\cite{53-MNRAS20-Koks,54-PRL21-Koks}, research the violation of strong energy condition\cite{19-PRD21-Heinesen}, and explore the effect of redshift drift in strong gravitational lensings\cite{20-PRD17-Piattella}.
+In the radio Damped Lyman-$\alpha$ Absorber(DLA) path to cosmic acceleration, there have been positive developments over the years.
+Martins et al.\cite{55-arXiv21-Martins} provided an illuminating discussion about the sensitivity of cosmological parameters to the dimensionless velocity drift and compared the several cosmic acceleration project in Lyman-$\alpha$ forest realm via MCMC and Fisher matrix.

-In the theory, based on FLRW space-time, \cite{15-PHD16-Martins} studied the second derivatives of redshift.
-Considering the pure symmetry of motion without dynamics, \cite{21-JCAP20-Lobo} made a Taylor expansion of the time derivative of redshift to n-th order. \cite{22-PRD21-Heinesen} expressed the redshift drift in the form of physical multipole moments and discussed its effect in large scale conditions.
+In the theory, based on FLRW space-time, Martins et al.\cite{15-PHD16-Martins} studied the second derivatives of redshift.
+Considering the pure symmetry of motion without dynamics, Lobo et al.\cite{21-JCAP20-Lobo} made a Taylor expansion of the time derivative of redshift to n-th order.
+Heinesen\cite{22-PRD21-Heinesen} expressed the redshift drift in the form of physical multipole moments and discussed its effect in large scale conditions.